Vertere Acoustics MG-1 MkII Turntable Review

 MG stands for Magic Groove – conjuring visions of a turntable seducing listeners with a combination of crisply focused dynamics and smooth, easy clarity!

-Designed by legendary Roksan founder Touraj Moghaddam, Vertere's MG-1 with SG-PTA tonearm sits above the entry-level DG-1 model, which costs less than a third of this.
+Designed by legendary Roksan founder Touraj Moghaddam, Vertere's MG-1 retails at £9,900 with SG-PTA tonearm and sits above the entry-level DG-1 model, which costs less than a third of this.

-Well-healed vinylistas may find it too plain – and look instead to the striking SG-1 at just under twice the price or the flagship RG-1 at a cool $52,995 in Australia.
+Well-healed vinylistas may find it too plain – and look instead to the striking SG-1 at nearly twice the price or the flagship RG-1 at a cool £23,750.
 Yet this model is arguably the company's best value in cost/performance terms.

 The platter is driven by a 24-pole AC synchronous motor, with a crystal-controlled power supply, via a 0.5cm wide flat rubber belt.
 The PSU has speeds of 33/45rpm, with user-variable fine speed and phase adjustment, which allows motor vibration to be tuned out.
 It isn't cast but rather precision-cut from a solid billet of aluminium alloy and topped by a 3mm thick acrylic disc interface.
 However, the deck also comes with Vertere's Techno Mat, made from a cork/polymer composite.
-Bought separately, this costs $295 in Australia or $345 in New Zealand.
+Bought separately, this costs around £135.

 To quote Vertere, the “Techno mat is a two-layer mat comprising a randomly fibrous top layer bonded onto a cork/polymer compound layer.
 The top layer provides the record with an almost air-like cushioned support.
 This air cushion keeps the inherent properties and characteristics of the vinyl record unchanged.
 The lower layer provides the required interface and connection to the platter in an inert manner.
 The two, in combination, create the most neutral support for the vinyl record possible.”